 Community Management contracts with many of the homes corporation and condominium associations in Montgomery Village to offer management services in those communities.
 Professional community managers work with the association board of directors to inspect, maintain and oversee the daily operations in your community.
 This includes correspondence, managing contractors and projects, preparing and maintaining meeting materials, preparing budgets, collecting assessments and board elections, among other duties.
 More information about Community Management can be found here.

-Specific architectural criteria and management documents (meeting minutes, policies, etc.) can be found on your Member Dashboard.
+Specific architectural criteria and management documents (meeting minutes, policies, etc.) can be found on your Resident Dashboard.

 What is the difference between my HOA/COA and MVF?

-Montgomery Village Foundation provides services for members of the entire community, including recreation programs and amenities, communication through the website and Village News, architectural standards and maintaining MVF-owned common property, among other things.
+Montgomery Village Foundation provides services for members of the entire community, including recreation and parks programs and amenities; communication through the website, social media and Village News; architectural standards; and maintaining MVF-owned common property, among other things.
 Your local association takes care of community-related issues including parking, trash collection, landscaping, snow removal, infrastructure and maintenance of any association-owned community property.
 There are some similarities between the two entities; however, each is governed by their respective board of directors and operates independently of each other.

 For more information on who covers what service, click here.